Wrangling over virus relief persists despite high stakes

 MIAMI (AP) — The desperate race to corral the coronavirus pandemic took on even greater urgency Monday as a burgeoning economic crisis collided with political turmoil.
 Even as the latest experimental vaccine appeared to show promise, politicians in Washington seemed far apart in finding a way to bring financial relief to Americans.

-As the first federal relief package was poised to come to an end, members of Congress were trying to come to agreement on another package to ease the financial burden Americans have dealt with as businesses have endured repeated shutterings or pauses since the virus first appeared on the continent.
+As the first federal relief package was poised to end, Congress was trying to come to agreement on another package to ease the financial burden Americans have dealt with as businesses have endured repeated shutterings or pauses since the virus first appeared on the continent.

-The political turmoil in the U.S. and in Europe was playing out as there appeared to be good news on the medical front as scientists involved in the development of at least one vaccine reported promising results in an early trial.
+The political turmoil was playing out as there appeared to be good news on the medical front, with scientists involved in the development of at least one vaccine reporting promising results in an early trial.

 Even as Republicans were at odds with Democrats over how much money was enough, top Republican members of Congress also faced pushback from the White House.
-GOP leaders were expected to meet Monday with President Donald Trump as the White House panned some $25 billion in the GOP's plan that would be devoted to testing and tracing, said one Republican familiar with the discussions.
+GOP leaders met Monday with President Donald Trump as the White House panned some $25 billion in the GOP's plan that would be devoted to testing and tracing, said one Republican familiar with the discussions.

 There remains a wide gulf between the GOP and Democratic packages, with Democrats passing in the House a $3 trillion package, while the Republican package came in at about $1 trillion.

-In the two months since Pelosi’s bill passed, the U.S. has had 50,000 more deaths and 2 million more infections.

-“If we don’t invest the money now, it will be much worse,” Pelosi said.

-The political stakes were high for all sides before the November election, but even more so for the nation, which has now registered more coronavirus infections and deaths than any other country.
+The political stakes are high for all sides before the November election, especially with the nation registering more coronavirus infections and deaths than any other country.
 With 17 straight weeks of unemployment claims topping 1 million, many households were facing a cash crunch and losing employer-backed health insurance coverage.

+The number of cases was spiking in spots throughout the United States, stressing not just the economy and Americans' psyche but also its medical system.

+In California, malls in San Francisco were ordered closed about a month after they were allowed to reopen.

+Cuomo said New York has to be interested in what’s happening in other parts of the country because infected people from other states are likely to spread virus cases in New York.
+He pledged to help Savannah set up two new public testing sites aimed at lower-income people, and said he would share contact tracing expertise.

+In Florida, where nearly 9,500 people were hospitalized as of Monday, just 18% of its ICU units were available.

-Potions in Motions, a catering company in Fort Lauderdale, Florida, would ordinarily be in high gear for summer weddings, graduations and corporate events, averaging 25 to 35 a week at their peak and serving 2,000 to 3,000 people.
+Potions in Motions, a catering company in Fort Lauderdale, Florida, would ordinarily be in high gear for summer weddings, graduations and corporate events, averaging 25 to 35 a week and serving 2,000 to 3,000 people.

-But this summer, with South Florida’s three counties imposing various restrictions on group gatherings, they’re down to “micro-events,” averaging two to five a week with 8 to 15 people.
+But with restrictions on group gatherings, they’re down to “micro-events,” averaging two to five a week with eight to 15 people.
 They’ve had to cut most of their staff; at peak season, they have 65, but now are down to six.

-He understands the need to make changes to curb the spread of the virus, but worries about the economic impact.

-“The dialing back scares me,” he said.
-“There’s no support coming from any government or anywhere that are accommodating these businesses that are being ordered to dial their business back.”
+“There’s no support coming from any government or anywhere that are accommodating these businesses that are being ordered to dial their business back,” he said.

 Even a simple attempt to get a day off can have dire consequences.

-A busboy at Timbers Seafood and Steakhouse in Ludington, Michigan, said he had COVID-19, but it was later discovered he lied, solely to get a day off, a manager said.
+A busboy at Timbers Seafood and Steakhouse in Ludington, Michigan, said he had COVID-19, but it was later discovered he lied to get a day off.
 Timbers closed for two days as a safety precaution, canceling a wedding rehearsal and lost thousands of dollars.

 “It was heartbreaking,” said restaurant manager David Hritco.
 “I worried about my staff.
 I worried about, ‘Well, now do I have COVID?'”